git-bug/git-bug/doc/howto-github.md

-# How-to: Read/write offline Github issues with git-bug
+# How-to: Read and edit offline your Github/Gitlab/Jira issues with git-bug

 [git-bug](https://github.com/MichaelMure/git-bug) is a standalone distributed bug-tracker that is embedded in git.
 In short, if you have a git repository you can use it to store bugs alongside your code (without mixing them though!), push and pull them to/from a normal git remote to collaborate.